 In a sudden and startling moment, Lilith materialized before us, her presence demanding attention.
 With a fierce intensity in her eyes, she unleashed a resounding yell that echoed through the air.
 Her appearance felt ominous, and then the words that released a menacing argument between them.

 “What a disgraceful way of getting things done!
-That’s the reason why offerings are offerings
+That’s the reason why offerings are offerings.

 It demands a will from the summoner, to give something in return to the demon summoned.”
-Lilith spoke.
+Spoke Lilith challenging the other demon.

 Paimon: “You again!
 Seems I’m going to have to get rid of you first!”